iOS and Android

 Should app store content be handled with UI strings?

-It can be, but store copy should be scoped separately because search terms, screenshots, and buyer intent differ from in-app text.
+It can be, but store copy should be handled separately because search terms, screenshots, and buyer intent differ from in-app text.